soaresmessiasg130/nvim/README.md

 - jdtls
 - json-lsp jsonls
 - lua-language-server lua_ls
-- netcoredbg
 - omnisharp@v1.38.0
-- prettier
 - pyright
 - rust-analyzer rust_analyzer
 - tailwindcss-language-server tailwindcss
 - typescript-language-server tsserver
+- rescript-lsp

+Run :Mason and be sure the following Formatters are installed:

+- prettier
+- prettierd
 - stylua

+Run :Mason and be sure the following DAP's are installed:

-- rescript-lsp
+- netcoredbg

 Run this after: